 One of the easiest ways to engage in responsible travel in Morocco and have authentic cultural experiences, is to join activities and tours organized by locals.
 Whether it’s trekking in the Atlas mountains with a guide, getting a historical tour of the medina of Marrakech or joining a cooking class, in each of these cases you’ll be supporting the locals with your spending.

-During our stay in Chefchaouen, we took a cooking class through Airbnb Experiences organized by a Moroccan chef.
-Thanks to this experience, we had a chance to see Moroccan lifestyle from a local’s perspective, learned how to choose the right ingredients in the markets, and cooked one of the best meals we had in our entire trip!
+During our stay in Chefchaouen, we took a cooking class organized by a Moroccan chef.
+Thanks to this experience, we had a chance to see Moroccan lifestyle from a local’s perspective, learned how to choose the right ingredients in the markets, and cooked one of the best meals we had during our entire trip!

 By participating in an activity organized by a Moroccan, you’ll learn so much about the culture while at the same time supporting local entrepreneurs.